amirmasoudabdol/SAM/README.md

 # SAM

+SAM is an extensible

+## SAM’s Compartments

+SAM consists of 3 main compartments, *Experiment, Researcher* and *Journal*.

+- The *Experiment* contains all the necessary data and parameters for defining and modeling a specific experiment. *ExperimentSetup* is an object inside the Experiment acting as a container for all the parameters.
+Parameters in the ExperimentSetup cannot be changed and only be set at the start of the experiment.
+In another word, they act as they are pre-registered experiment.
+- The *Researcher* imitates the behaviors of a researcher and includes his QRP’s preferences.
+A researcher will collect the data for an Experiment based on the parameters specified in ExperimentSetup.
+It’ll then run the test, decides which outcome it’s like to submit to the Journal.
+A researcher action can be altered by his choice of p-hacking method.
+- The *Journal* defines the behavior of the journal or a research track when it comes to reviewing or accepting a publication.

 ## Simulation Setup

 In order to setup a simulation, SAM needs to know the specific representation of each of its components.
 All the necessary parameters can be listed in a JSON file and provided to SAM via the `--config` parameters of the CLI, e.g. `./SAM --config=simulation_parameters.json`

 ### Configuration File

+A configuration file consists of 4 parts, each specifying parameters for different part of the simulation.
+The *Simulation Parameters* specifies the general parameters for the simulation, e.g., the output filename.
+The *Experiment Parameters* section lists the necessary parameters of the underlying experiment of the simulation, e.g., number of observations, factor loadings.
+The *Researcher Parameters* indicates the behavior of the researcher, e.g., weather he is a hacker or not and finally the *Journal Parameters* indicates how the journal will review and accept a publication.

 | **Simulation Parameters** | | |
 | Parameter | <br>Value | <br>Description |